RL Blog

-CISA’s new SBOM standards go beyond checkbox security
+CISA’s SBOM standards: Beyond checkbox security

 The new guidance would raise the bar for software vendors, who will need to ensure the SBOMs they generate are more detailed and machine-readable.